metatensor/metatrain/docs/src/concepts/loss-functions.rst

 Ensemble Loss Function
 ----------------------

-An :ref:`architecture-llpr` ensemble can be further trained to improve its uncertainty quantification.
+An :ref:`arch-llpr` ensemble can be further trained to improve its uncertainty quantification.
 This is done by using the :py:class:`metatrain.utils.loss.TensorMapEnsembleLoss` function, which implements strictly proper scoring rules for probabilistic regression.

 Two of the available losses assume a Gaussian predictive distribution and operate only on the ensemble-predicted mean :math:`\mu` and standard deviation :math:`\sigma`.